About the Councilmember

 Mitchell Englander was born and raised in the San Fernando Valley.
 He attended valley public schools and has dedicated his life to public service and to making the Valley a safer and better place to live, work, and raise a family.

 He was elected to serve as Los Angeles City Councilmember for the Twelfth District on March 8, 2011 with 58% of the vote in the primary in a crowded field, without using taxpayer funds.
-He represents the communities of Granada Hills, Northridge, Porter Ranch, Chatsworth, North Hills, Reseda and West Hills.
+He represents the communities of Granada Hills, Northridge, Porter Ranch, Chatsworth, North Hills, Reseda, Sherwood Forest and West Hills.
 In July 2013, he was unanimously voted by his peers to serve as President Pro Tempore of the City Council.
 He serves as Chair of the Public Safety Committee, Vice-Chair of the Budget and Finance Committee and is a member of the Planning and Land Use Management Committee.

 Mitch has been at the forefront of protecting our neighborhoods and the quality of life in the Northwest San Fernando Valley.
 Before he was elected to City Council, he served as the Chief of Staff to Los Angeles City Councilman Greig Smith from 2003 to 2011.
 Together, they led the fight to stop the massive Las Lomas development.
 A dedicated environmentalist, Mitch has worked to preserve and protect open space and equestrian properties and to acquire new parkland.
 He co-authored the RENEW LA plan, which will end our dependency on landfills while increasing our energy sustainability.
 Mitch led the effort to protect the North Valley's vital health and emergency resources by enabling the crucial expansion of Providence Holy Cross Hospital adding 136 new beds and the only LEED Certified hospital in California.